Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 # Releases
+### Release 3.2.3
+-  Toolbar searches configurable to use <Search Term> from configuration or from GUI '<Search Term>' in configuration to use GUI <Search term>

 ### Release 3.2.2
 -  Setup for per-user and per-user (Single Package authoring, per user without admin right)
 -  NoAdmin install to show a simple per-user without admin rights and without dialog